vankien96/base-flutter/README.md

 ### Core
 - It contains the core logic of network. such as http service, auth service, api configuration
 ### Data
-- It contains models, repositories implement.
+- It contains repositories implement.
 Use for retrieve data from API or local.
 ### Domain
-- It will contains only the core business logic (use cases) and core business of repositories.
-It contains abstract class only.
+- It will contains the core business logic (use cases), core business of repositories, and models
 ### Presentation
 - It contains UI and BLoC.